The Absolute Best Horror Movies on Hulu

-Searching for the perfect chiller to watch as Halloween approaches?
-Check out Hulu.
+Searching for the perfect chiller to watch on Halloween?
+Hulu's got you covered.
 Below is a list of great horror flicks on the streaming service that will fit right into your binge-watching queue.
 But before we get into that, let's cover some worthy alternates.

 Hulu is home to M. Night Shyamalan's The Sixth Sense (1999), Swedish vampire story Let the Right One In (2008) and the English-language remake Let Me In (2010).
 There's also found footage classic The Blair Witch Project (1999), psychological horror film The Lodge (2019) and the Chloë Grace Moretz-led action flick Shadow in the Cloud (2020).
 Finally, you should check out body horror flick Titane (2021), Censor (2021), Spring (2014), horror comedy Fright Night (2011), and romance-gone-wrong Fresh (2022).